basho/basho_docs/source/languages/en/riakts/using/querying.md

 * Column to column comparisons are not currently supported.
 * Secondary indexing (2i) will not work with Riak TS.
 * Riak search will not work with Riak TS.
-* Your query can only range over up to 4 quanta.
-See below for more detail.
+* Queries are limited by the number of quanta they can span when specifying the time limits.

 ####Quanta query range

-In this early version queries can only range over 1 to 4 quanta.
-A query covering more than 4 quanta will generate too many sub-queries and the query system will refuse to run it.
-Assuming a default quanta of 15min, the maximum query time range is 1hr.
+A query covering more than a certain number of quanta (5 by default) will generate too many sub-queries and the query system will refuse to run it.
+Assuming a default quanta of 15 minutes, the maximum query time range is 75 minutes.

-The quanta is configurable but the 4 quanta limitation is not.
 In the below example we set a quanta of 15s:

 ```sql
 CREATE TABLE GeoCheckin